FrancisDunne/Incident_Report_Analysis/README.md

 ## Objective

-The Incident Report Analysis project gives a comprehensive examination of a recent security incident faced by the company.
-The goal was to deepen the understanding of incident management processes and enhance the organization's cybersecurity incident response capabilities.
+The Incident Report Analysis project gives an examination of a recent security incident faced by the company.
+The goal was to deepen the understanding of incident management processes and understand the organization's cybersecurity incident response capabilities.

 ### Skills Learned

 Throughout the Incident Report Analysis project, the following skills were developed:

-- Comprehension of incident management principles.
+- Undeestanding of incident management principles.
-- Proficiency in implementing effective cybersecurity incident response strategies.
+- Implementing effective cybersecurity incident response strategies.
 - Ability to analyze security incidents and identify their impact on organizational assets.
-- Capability to mitigate security threats and prevent future occurrences.
+- Able to mitigate security threats and prevent future occurrences.
 - Development of a structured approach to incident response and recovery.

 ### Tools Used

-The project utilized various tools and methodologies to achieve its objectives:
+The project utilized various tools and methodologies to achieve its senario:

 - Incident response frameworks for structured incident handling.
 - Analysis mindset for dissecting the incident and identifying its root causes.